mothgears/medulla/README.md

 Additional mime types in format {"ext":"mime"}.

 - `watch: true`
-If set "true" server will watch for modules and files changes (from fileIndex).
+If set "true", the server watch for files from fileIndex and automatically restart workers or update the cache each time it changes.

 - `watchFiles: false`
-If set "true" server will watch also for files with "type:file".
+If set "true", the server will watch also for files with "type:file".

 - `forcewatch: false`
 Set true if "fs.watch" don't work correctly and server not reacting on file changes.